Victor Veselago: Education

 Victor Veselago attended Moscow University and graduated from there in 1952.
 He received his PhD in 1959 for investigation of molecular spectra with radiospectropy.
 He later received a Doctor of Science degree in Solid State Physics in 1974 for his investigation of solid states in magnetic fields.
 His doctorate and Doctor of Science degree were both achieved at the P.N.
 Lebedev Physical Institute, where he worked (see Career section below).

 Career

 After graduating Moscow University in 1952, he went to work with the P.N.
 Lebedev Physical Institute of the Russian Academy of Sciences in Moscow.
 He was there from 1952 to 1983.
 In 1983 he became Head of Laboratory of Magnetic Materials in the Lebedev Physical Institute.
-As of July 2010, he is still listed in this position.

 In 1980 he became a professor of applied physics for the Moscow Institute of Physics and Technology.
-As of 2007, he had maintained this position.
-Moreover, he has been noted to be mainly interested in the sciences of magnetism, solid-state physics, and electrodynamics.
+Moreover, he was noted to have been mainly interested in the sciences of magnetism, solid-state physics, and electrodynamics.